 The digital world is full of dangers, which can be destructive to innocent users who are unsuspecting of the websites they visit.
 There are powerful threats everywhere, in all sizes and forms.

 These are collectively referred to as malware or malicious software.
-These are in the form of a software program which can enter your device through your browser.
+These are in the form of a software program that can enter your device through your browser.
 Spyware, Trojans, viruses, adware, and worms are a few types.
 Some of these can cause irreparable damage to your data and your hardware.
 These can infect your device, erase files and slow down the processing.

 - Worms are destructive programs that have the capability to infect various devices by replicating themselves.